-- The Medical Plan provides comprehensive medical benefits, including preventative care, hospitalization and medical/ surgical coverage, prescription drug coverage, behavioral health benefits, vision examinations and treatments, and resources to improve health and well-being.
+The Medical Plan provides comprehensive medical benefits, including preventative care, hospitalization and medical/ surgical coverage, prescription drug coverage, behavioral health benefits, vision examinations and treatments, and resources to improve health and well-being.
 Members who retire or terminate and are not eligible for Medicare may continue their coverage under the Medical Continuation provisions.
-The Medical Plan is self-funded. - The Medicare Supplement Plan is available to eligible retired members on a self-paid basis, and supplements the coverage provided by the original Medicare (Parts A and B).
-It also provides Part D and supplemental prescription drug coverage.
-The Medicare Supplement Plan covers a range of medical services, supplies and outpatient prescription drugs.
-The Medicare Supplement Plan is self-funded.
+The Medical Plan is self-funded.